-This Corporate governance report has been prepared in accordance with Ch.
-6 \$ 6 of the Swedish Annual Accounts Act and the Swedish Corporate Governance Code ("the Code").
+CORPORATE GOVERNANCE AT LEOVEGAS This corporate governance report has been prepared in accordance with Ch.
+6 § 6 of the Swedish Annual Accounts Act and the Swedish Corporate Governance Code ("the Code").
 The Board of Directors is responsible for the Corporate Governance Report.
-The Corporate Governance Report for the financial year has been reviewed by the company's auditor, as described in the Auditor's statement on the Corporate Governance Report.
+The Corporate Governance Report for the financial year has been reviewed by the company's auditor, as described in the "Auditor's report on the corporate governance statement".
 LeoVegas is a Swedish, public limited liability company whose shares are listed for trading on Nasdaq Stockholm's Main Market list.
-Governance of LeoVegas is grounded in the Company's Articles of Association, the Swedish Companies Act, the Nasdaq Rulebook for Issuers, other applicable Swedish and foreign laws and regulations, and the Company's internal rules and guidelines.
+Governance of LeoVegas is grounded in the company's Articles of Association, the Swedish Companies Act, the Nasdaq Rulebook for Issuers, other applicable Swedish and foreign laws and regulations, and the company's internal rules and guidelines.
 These internal rules and guidelines include primarily the Board's Rules of Procedure, the CEO's instructions, the instructions for financial reporting and internal control, and the financial manual.
+In addition, LeoVegas has a number of policy documents and manuals, including the Code of Conduct, the Corporate Governance Policy, the Insider Policy, and the Information and Communication Policy, as well as other internal rules and recommendations that include principles and provide guidance in the company's operations and for its employees.
+The above-mentioned governance documents are evaluated and adopted yearly by the Board of Directors.